Radu1109/Banking-system/README.md

 1. **"Database Setup" Section**: I included detailed steps on how to create the database and the necessary tables.

 2. **SQL Commands**: I provided the SQL commands that users can run in MySQL to create the database structure.

-### How to Use this Markdown

-1. **Update the `README.md` file** in your project with the content above.
-2. **Save the file**.

-Now, users will have all the necessary information to set up the database in MySQL, in addition to the installation and usage instructions.
-If you need any further modifications or additional information, please let me know!